 Guinea-Bissau

-Formation and Historical Background
+🏛️ Formation & Historical Background

-Attribute Details
+Category Details

 Official Name Republic of Guinea-Bissau

-Capital Bissau
+Capital City Bissau

 Currency West African CFA Franc (XOF)

-Calling Code +245
+Dial Code +245

-Government and Leadership
+⚖️ Government and Leadership

-Position Current Officeholder (as of 2024)
+Position Current Officeholder (as of 2025)

 President Umaro Sissoco Embaló

-Government Type Semi-presidential republic
+Government Type Semi-Presidential Republic

-Legislature National People’s Assembly (unicameral)
+Legislature National People’s Assembly

-Judiciary Supreme Court of Justice, High Council of the Judiciary
+Judiciary Supreme Court of Justice

-1. Bafata
+1. Bafatá

 2. Biombo

-3. Bolama
+3. Bolama/Bijagós

 4. Cacheu

-5. Gabu
+5. Gabú

 6. Oio